Summer Daily Routine for Kids

-Having a daily routine for kids can save your life as a busy mom.
+Having a daily routine for kids over the summer can save your life as a busy mom.

-But when school is out and kids are home for spring break, summer vacation, winter break or any other reason, your daily plans can go right out the window.
+But when school is out and kids are home for summer vacation, your daily plans can go right out the window.

 And that, my mama friends, is no bueno.

 Because then you end up with fidgety kids who are constantly bugging you for something to do while you end up getting nothing done yourself.
 And nobody’s got time for that.

 But there’s a simple way to get around it: come up with a new daily routine for kids until school is back in session.

 That’s what I want to help you with.
 So take a look at these tips for putting a routine in place when the kids being home all day is your (temporary) new normal.

 What Should a Kids Daily Routine Be?

 A kid’s daily routine should include all of the basics:

 - Brushing teeth